Online Synchronous Delivery: How to Make it Work for Schools

 From 2005-2014, I worked as a teacher at several upper secondary high schools in Trondheim, Norway.

-Head of Online Education, Cambridge University Press and Assessment, United Kingdom
+Head of Online Education, Cambridge University Press & Assessment, United Kingdom

 Matt James has over 20 years' experience of working with schools and educational organisations around the world, developing strategy in complex environments, implementing change, developing and delivering products and balancing the needs of external stakeholders and customers.
 He has taught English, Media and Film Studies and held leadership roles at the International Baccalaureate, Fieldwork Education and Cambridge University Press & Assessment, where he has had a focus on professional development and support for teachers.
 In his current role as Head of Online Education, he leads Cambridge's work with online schools.